Note: This post was updated July 2020.

-I eagerly jumped in with two feet… I started sending emails to members, setting up interviews, organizing events, setting up support channels and social media accounts, writing newsletters.
-I launched a blog, attended conferences, recruited influencers, set up partners, launched groups; on and on I went, deeper and deeper into the community jungle.
+I eagerly jumped in with two feet.
+First, I started sending emails to members, setting up interviews, organizing events, setting up support channels and social media accounts, writing newsletters.
+Then I launched a blog, attended conferences, recruited influencers, set up partners, launched groups.
+On and on I went, deeper and deeper into the community jungle.

 It didn’t take long, maybe a month, before I was completely lost.